 Work Breakdown Structure

 A Work Breakdown Structure (WBS) describes and orders the tasks or activities for a process or project plan.
 The most common method for defining a WBS is the outlining method in which tasks are defined using a hierarchical structure and numbered using common outlining such as 1, 1.1, 1.2, 1.2.1, 1.2.2, etc. The WBS template on this page is a simple worksheet that automates WBS numbering for you.
-You just need to select the Level from a drop-down list.
+You just need to select the Level from a drop down list in Excel.

 Many of the project management templates by Vertex42.com use a WBS approach for defining tasks.
 See the templates listed at the bottom of this page for examples.